 Handbook for Minnesota Cities: Ch.
 5 -- Election ProceduresPublished Jul 20, 2018

 Handbook for Minnesota Cities: Ch.
 7 -- Meetings, Motions, Resolutions and OrdinancesPublished Sep 13, 2018

 Review requirements city councils must follow when conducting meetings and public hearings such as the open meeting law and its exceptions, taking and publishing minutes, and parliamentary procedure.
 Learn when to use a motion, resolution or ordinance to do city business and the procedures required for each.
 Links to various sample resolutions, ordinances, and a notice of hearing.
-(Revised 10/2014).

 Handbook for Minnesota Cities: Ch.
 8 -- City Administrative StaffPublished Sep 25, 2018

 Learn about the duties of various city officials, the requirements for qualifying for office, and the problem of incompatible offices.
 Included is information on the similarities and differences between the city clerk, city administrator and city manager positions.
-(Revised 10/2014).

 Handbook for Minnesota Cities: Ch.
 9 -- Working Conditions for Public EmployeesPublished Sep 10, 2018